intel/intel-extension-for-pytorch/docs/tutorials/examples.md

 ## C++

 To work with libtorch, C++ library of PyTorch, Intel® Extension for PyTorch\* provides its C++ dynamic library as well.
 The C++ library is supposed to handle inference workload only, such as service deployment.
 For regular development, use the Python interface.
-Unlike using libtorch, no specific code changes are required, except for converting input data into channels last data format.
+Unlike using libtorch, no specific code changes are required.
 Compilation follows the recommended methodology with CMake.
 Detailed instructions can be found in [PyTorch tutorial](https://pytorch.org/tutorials/advanced/cpp_export.html#depending-on-libtorch-and-building-the-application).

 During compilation, Intel optimizations will be activated automatically once C++ dynamic library of Intel® Extension for PyTorch\* is linked.